vinfreecs/genga/Documentation.md

     * Mass_pl: factor for enhancement
     * fMass_min: factor for enhancement
  * param.dat:
+    * Use gas disk: Use the gas disk or not
+    * Use gas disk enhancement: USe the gas disk enhancement
     * Dissipation time for the gas in years
     * power law exponent for the gas disc (must be 1 in the current version of GENGA)